/user/kayd @ devops :~$ cat sed-for-log-analysis.md

 2. Filter Logs by Time Range

-The incident I opened with started in the small hours of the morning.
-I didn’t need the entire log — I needed a narrow window around the failure.
+The scenario from the opening started in the small hours of the morning.
+You don’t need the entire log — you need a narrow window around the failure.

 Sed handles this with an address range using two regex patterns.
 The first match opens the range, the second closes it.
 Everything between (inclusive) prints.